AlgoLab/RNA-seq-Graph/index.markdown

 ### Output: RNA-seq Graph ###

-The program produces as output a file _RNA-seq-graph.txt_ that contains a list of nodes and arcs of the RNA-seq graph.
-It also gives on the standard output the same graph in GDL format (<http://www.absint.com/aisee/manual/windows/node58.html>).
+The program produces as output a file in _txt_ format that contains a list of nodes and arcs of the RNA-seq graph.
+It also gives as output the same graph in _GDL_ format (<http://www.absint.com/aisee/manual/windows/node58.html>).
-This latter can be redirected into a file in order to visualize or export it in another format.
+It also print on standard output the graph in GraphML format; this latter can be redirected into a file in order to visualize or export it.
+By default the files are _RNA-seq-graph.txt_ and _RNA-seq-graph.gdl_ .
 For exmaple:

-    $ ./bin/build_RNA_seq_graph Raw_file.fa 9 > RNA-seq-graph.gdl
+    $ ./bin/build_RNA_seq_graph --reads Raw_file.fa > RNA-seq-graph.graphml

+If the option `-o` is specified the 3 files will have the specified name:

+    $ ./bin/build_RNA_seq_graph --reads Raw_file.fa -o Out-file

+generates _Out-file.txt_, _Out-file.gdl_ and _Out-file.graphml_.

 ## License ##